If you’ve scanned a magazine rack lately, you’ve probably seen the “Keto for weight loss” theme presented in a catchy way.

 Benefit #7: Endurance

-Back in 1980, Virta Health co-founder Dr. Stephen Phinney made an interesting discovery.[*] He found that 6 weeks of a protein supplemented fast (a hypocaloric Ketogenic diet) nearly doubled the time obese people could exercise on the treadmill.
+Back in 1980, Virta Health co-founder Dr. Stephen Phinney made an interesting discovery.[*] He found that 6 weeks of a protein supplemented fast (a hypocaloric Ketogenic diet) increased the time obese people could exercise on the treadmill by a factor of more than 1.5.

 Since then, Keto has become popular among athletes, especially the endurance crowd.
 Keto allows the athlete to burn more body fat (aka, fuel) during exercise.